 - 1. Analyze a complex computing problem and to apply principles of computing and other relevant disciplines to identify solutions. - 2.
 Design, implement, and evaluate a computing-based solution to meet a given set of computing requirements in the context of the program's discipline. - 3.
 Communicate effectively in a variety of professional contexts. - 4.
 Recognize professional responsibilities and make informed judgments in computing practice based on legal and ethical principles. - 5.
 Function effectively as a member or leader of a team engaged in activities appropriate to the program's discipline. - 6.
 Apply computer science theory and software development fundamentals to produce computing-based solutions.

 - Software engineers

+Web

 - Mobile | smart systems designers

+- Web developers and administrators

 - Marketers of computer soft/hardware

+Project leaders

 - Network designers, administrators, analysts

-- Computer | network security officers, specialists Entrepreneurship

-- Advanced study, research, and teaching
+- Database administrators